python-gitlab/python-gitlab/docs/api-usage.rst

 Getting started with the API
 ############################

 python-gitlab supports both GitLab v3 and v4 APIs.
-To use the v3 make sure to

 .. note::